 DWSRF Program Overview

 The Drinking Water State Revolving Fund (DWSRF) program provides subsidized low-cost financing to municipal and privately-owned public water systems for capital improvements that improve public health protection and facilitate compliance with the Safe Drinking Water Act.
 Eligibility criteria for DWSRF funds are defined in US EPA's eligibility handbook and in VT DWSRF Guidance Document 8.
 The bullets below describe loans for different types and stages of work:

 - Planning Loans: This loan program effectively acts as a bridge loan between all aspects of preliminary engineering and construction.
 Included in the step of project development is source exploration, feasibility studies for water system acquisition, income surveys, environmental reporting, structural evaluations, preliminary engineering report, and final design, to name a few.
 Planning loans are 0% interest with no interest accruing or payments expected through construction.
 Municipalities and non-profit public community water systems are eligible for this program.
 Also see Step 1 and Step 2 loan links below.

 - Source Protection Loans: This loan program can be used to purchase land or conservation easements to protect public water sources and ensure compliance with state and federal drinking water standards.
 Source(s) must have a hydrogeologically-delineated source protection area, an approved Source Protection Plan prior to loan award and are limited to public community water systems (PCWS).
 The water system must demonstrate how the project will directly promote public health protection or compliance with national drinking water regulations.
-Loan rate and terms are 20 years, 1% interest plus 2% administrative fee (for a combined 3% interest).
+Loan rate and terms are 20 years, 3% interest.

 - Table of potential Drinking Water loan rate and terms.